dervishe-/GenBerry/README.md

 UPDATE:

+* 29/07/2016: Adding possibility to choose f2fs instead of ext4 for the root partition filesystem
 * 28/07/2016: The rPi 3 is supported

 * 03/07/2015: The two base images are up to date (with the last glibc) and there is a default user (genberry)